Chart Color Schemes

 Health outcomes in Port Kennedy are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions are somewhat typical but higher than the national average for older age groups.
-Approximately 54% of the total population (~7,922 people) have private health cover.
-Mental health issues and arthritis are the most prevalent medical conditions, affecting 9.7% and 8.1% of residents respectively.
-About 67.2% claim to be free from medical ailments, compared to 68.5% in Greater Perth.
-The area has 14.7% of residents aged 65 and over (2,171 people).
-Health outcomes for seniors require more attention than those for the broader population.
+Common health conditions are somewhat typical but higher than national averages among older cohorts.
+Private health cover is high at approximately 54% of the total population (~8,029 people).
+The most common medical conditions are mental health issues and arthritis, affecting 9.7 and 8.1% of residents respectively.
+67.2% of residents report no medical ailments compared to 68.5% in Greater Perth.
+As of 2021, 14.7% of residents are aged 65 and over (2,200 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health